 When you send the image or images from Lightroom to Aurora HDR, you can choose whether to take advantage of the edits you’ve made in Lightroom, in which case it will render those edits and send the file as a high quality TIFF version.
 Or you can tell Aurora HDR to work directly with the original source file, which will ignore any edits you’ve made in Lightroom.
 And yes, Aurora HDR can work directly with RAW files–it will pass a TIFF version back to Lightroom when you’re done.

 Aurora HDR isn’t unique in working this way–many plugins do it, from Perfectly Clear to the NIK Color Efex Pro to Photomatix Pro.
 Aurora HDR does it slightly differently to some of those in that you access it through the Export Presets menu rather than the Edit in External Editor menu, but the result is the same.

-I’m using Lightroom Classic CC and Aurora HDR 2018 here, but the processes are basically the same for other versions.
+These screenshots were taken using Lightroom Classic CC and Aurora HDR 2018, but it’s exactly the same process for the newer Aurora HDR.

-- Open Aurora HDR 2018 as a standalone app first.
-Then go to Aurora HDR 2018 > Install Plugins…
+- First, you have to open Aurora HDR as a standalone app (ie. not to through Lightroom).
+Then go to Aurora HDR > Install Plugins…

 - Select from the list of options: Photoshop, Lightroom, Photoshop Elements, and Aperture.
 You obviously have to have the host app installed first; that is, you obviously can’t install the plugin for Aperture without first having Aperture installed.